 Places to visit in the BVI

 The bay of North Sound in Virgin Gorda is an ideal destination for a first encounter with the Caribbean’s crystal clear waters and sandy beaches.
 Water sports enthusiasts will also appreciate the kitesurfing and snorkelling opportunities.
-Do not miss the opportunity to sail to the Baths, a complex of sheltered pools between gigantic boulders and volcanic rock formations – a unique maze that leads to Devil’s Bay beach on Virgin Gorda.
-One of the best places to visit during a BVI sailing vacation is the Marina Cay lagoon, covered with flowers that may remind you of beautiful moorings in Martinique.
-It’s also home to a famous BVI sight: a red phone booth by the sea, a reminder for visitors that the Brits have been here!
+Do not miss the opportunity to sail to the Baths, a complex of sheltered pools between gigantic boulders and volcanic rock formations – a unique maze that leads to Devil’s Bay beach.
+One of the best places to visit during a BVI sailing vacation is the lagoon in Marina Cay, covered with flowers that may remind you of beautiful moorings in Martinique.
+It’s also home to a famous BVI landmark: a red phone booth by the sea, a reminder for visitors that the Brits have been here!

 Things to know before booking a BVI sailing vacation

-As in the rest of the Caribbean, the yachting season starts in mid-autumn and finishes in mid-spring, when the wet season kicks off.
+As with other Caribbean destinations, the yachting season starts in mid-autumn and finishes in mid-spring, when the wet season kicks off.
 Temperatures range from 20 to 30 degrees and the winds are favourable for a trip on a sailboat or a catamaran.
 You can charter a boat with or without a skipper, depending on your boating qualifications.
-Sailing licences from major schools and associations, including licences by the American Sailing Association (ASA) and the Royal Yachting Association (RYA).
+Sailing licences from major schools and associations, including licences by the American Sailing Association (ASA) and the Royal Yachting Association (RYA), are accepted.

-The BVIs have several modern marinas to dock.
-On Virgin Gorda we recommend Bitter End Yacht Club Marina, with 25 slips for yac at nighthts to 180′ and 70 moorings free from surge, while in Tortola the Inner Harbour Marina is ideal for large yachts.
+The BVIs have several modern marinas to dock at night.
+In Virgin Gorda we recommend Bitter End Yacht Club Marina, with 25 slips for yachts up to 180ft and 70 moorings, while in Tortola the Inner Harbour Marina is ideal for large yachts.